 Dispatch and safe arrival of the initial fire suppression resources occurs within jurisdictional response time objectives.
 The first unit to arrive initiates the Incident Command System (ICS), assesses the incident scene, communicates the situation, and requests appropriate resources including any necessary mutual aid or cross-discipline support.
-Firefighting activities are conducted safely and fire hazards are contained, controlled, extinguished, and investigated, and the incident is managed in accordance with emergency local and state response plans and procedures.
+Firefighting activities are conducted safely and fire hazards are contained, controlled, extinguished, and investigated, and the incident is managed in accordance with local and state response plans and procedures.

-PLANNING G 4.1-P1 Develop plans, programs, and agreements on fire-related public safety protection activities, including region-wide mutual aid response protocols.
+PLANNING G. 4.1-P1 Develop plans, programs, and agreements on fire-related public safety protection activities, including region-wide mutual aid response protocols.
 4.1-P2 Develop firefighting plans and procedures to address ICS with a particular focus on unified command for multi-agency events and ensure they are integrated with onsite incident management.
 4.1-P3 Develop plans, procedures, and equipment guidelines to support firefighting response operations with an emphasis on a CBRNE event.
-4.1-P5 Develop specialized plans for CBRNE events involving mass transit.
-4.1-P6 Ensure plans and agreements are in place for access to aerial units for deployment to roofs or high-rises.